brobertspierel/tracking_pnw_snow_drought/docs/source/index.rst

 		* matplotlib

 This document outlines some workflows and processes used to generate data and figures for this project.
 Although the associated repo includes scripts for generating figures, this documentation focuses primarily on data acquisition and the process for calculating snow drought occurrences and types.
-For additional information you can contact the author at: brobertspierel@gmail.com.

 .. toctree::
    :maxdepth: 2